fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 -   `loads`: This function is used to load a saved Python object from a file on the disk.

-To deploy saved models, we need to load them from the hard disk to the memory.
-In the next section, we will perform an exercise based on this to get a better understanding of this process.

 Exercise 3.15: Saving and Loading Models
 ----------------------------------------